fac-12/jnhc-apis/README.md

 * Testing

-We now realise that it was difficult to use Test Driven Development at each stage because our functions were not pure.
-This made it hard to test functions in isolation because they would require multiple arguments passed from other functions.
+We now realise that it is difficult to test once all of the code is written.
+As each of our functions depended on others passing information it was hard to test in isolation, so it is important to practise Test Driven Development from the start!

 * Plan visual design/layout at same time as architecture